reinhart1010/nix/docs/en/linux/dmenu.md

 # dmenu

 Dynamic menu.
-Creates a menu from a text input with each item on a new line.
+Create a menu from a text input with each item on a new line.
 More information: <https://manned.org/dmenu>.

 - Display a menu of the output of the `ls` command: